cs4s/hs-2016/day2/appinventor/index.md

 # Activities

 There are 4 activities to complete in this session.
-If you complete all of this activities or have completed them at previous workshops, please see [this website](http://appinventor.mit.edu/explore/resources.html){:target="_blank"} for some extra activities.
+If you complete all of these activities or have completed them at previous workshops, please see [this website](http://appinventor.mit.edu/explore/resources.html){:target="_blank"} for some extra activities.
 If you have any questions about making your own app or any of the features, please let us know.

 ## Connecting the Tablet